Extend the evidence loop

 });

-Browser steps extend the same workflow into Puppeteer
+Browser steps stay inside the same evidence loop

 login.test.ts